tldr-pages/tldr/pages/linux/inav.md

 # Inav

-> An advanced log file viewer for the small-scale.
+> Advanced log file viewer for the console.
 > More information: <https://docs.lnav.org/en/latest/>.

 - Load and follow the system syslog file: